For all international students

 Sectors and fields of study

-Proposals that fall within the fields of the 6 competitiveness clusters of Wallonia are encouraged:
+Proposals that fall within these fields are encouraged:

 - transport and logistics